dbxone/tech-doc/node/api/cli_wallet/setpassword-en.md

 # set_password

-##### Explanation：Set up a new password to the wallet.
-When opening the wallet at the first time, you need to set up your password
+##### Explanation：Set a new password to the wallet.
+When opening the wallet at the first time, you need to set your password

 ##### usage: set_password new_password